Start9Labs/documentation/site/source/user-manual/backups/backup-restore.rst

             .. figure:: /_static/images/transfer/transfer0.png
                 :width: 60%

         #.
-Plug in the drive (make sure it is powered on) of the Embassy you are migrating **from** and select it (in this example, /dev/sda).
+Plug in the drive (make sure it is powered on) of the server you are migrating **from** and select it (in this example, /dev/sda).
 You may need to try a different USB port and hit "Refresh" if you don't see it immediately.
 You will see a warning about using the old drive again; read and understand it.

             .. figure:: /_static/images/transfer/transfer1.png
                 :width: 60%

         #.
-Select the drive on your new Embassy (that you are migrating **onto**).
+Select the drive on your new server (that you are migrating **onto**).

             .. figure:: /_static/images/transfer/transfer2.png
                 :width: 60%

             .. warning:: This will **PERMANENETLY ERASE** any existing data on that drive.
 If you re-using an old drive, ensure that you have first removed all your data!!

         #.
-Set your new Embassy master password.  *Make it good.
+Set your new master password.  *Make it good.
 Write it down.*  Click finish.

             .. figure:: /_static/images/transfer/transfer3.png
                 :width: 60%